yesinteractive/dadjokes/readme.md

 to [add your own jokes](https://github.com/yesinteractive/dadjokes/blob/master/controllers/jokes.txt) to this repo as well.
 In addition to a dad joke, the service will automatically echo back information about the incoming request.
 This is helpful for testing and troubleshooting.
-If you wish to not display echo back the request data, then just make the request against the `/noecho` endpoint.
+If you wish to not display echo back the request data, then just make the request against the `/noecho` endpoint or by configuring the dadjokes service with the noecho environment variable set to true.

 ## Hosted Service / Demo ##